 He is a member of the American Psychiatric Association Task Force on the use of laboratory measures in psychiatry, the Society of Biological Psychiatry, and the Society of Sigma Xi; in addition, Dr. Orsulak is a fellow of the American Institute of Chemists.
 In 1971 he received the prestigious Joseph P. Kennedy, Jr., Foundation Student Award in mental retardation.

 Dr. Orsulak has been a corresponding editor for Clinical Chemistry News and a regular contributor to the therapeutic drug monitoring and the endocrinology educational programs.
-He is a member of the Texas Section of ADLM and a member of its Therapeutic Drug Monitoring and Clinical Toxicology Division.
+He is a member of the Texas Section of AACC and a member of its Therapeutic Drug Monitoring and Clinical Toxicology Division.